Astrolysis/web/content/english/_index.md

 ####################### Banner #########################
 banner:
   title : "Welcome to <br> AstroLysis" content : "We specialize in crafting state-of-the-art solutions that harness the power of AI, satellite data, and aerial imagery.
-Our multidisciplinary team of experts in Electrical Engineering, AI, Deep Learning, UAVs, and Embedded Systems collaborates to create innovative tools that unlock valuable insights from the skies."
+Our multidisciplinary team of experts in Electrical Engineering, AI, Deep Learning, Unmanned and Embedded Systems collaborates to create innovative tools that unlock valuable insights from the skies."
   button:
     enable : true
     label : "Learn more"